 Your attorney can accurately and honestly answer your questions during an otherwise confusing time.
 With a lawyer in your corner, you can spot insurance bad faith and combat these tactics to achieve the best possible case outcome.
 An attorney will fight for maximum compensation every step of the way on your behalf.

-David Shapiro Law, PLLC is a full-service personal injury law firm with a variety of practice areas.
+Shapiro Law Team is a full-service personal injury law firm with a variety of practice areas.
 Our practice areas are types of cases in which we have extensive knowledge, education, and experience.
 It is important to find a lawyer with a history specifically in the type of accident that injured you or killed a loved one.
 This will ensure your lawyer has the ability and resources to correctly handle your case.
 David Shapiro and his associates accept many different types of cases within the umbrella of personal injury law.

 If you do not see your accident type here or wish to learn more about the cases we accept, call (480) 300-5405 to speak directly to one of our attorneys.
 We can listen to your story, advise you on your rights and let you know if we are the right fit for your personal injury claim.
 Our initial consultations are always 100% free, confidential, and come with no obligation to hire one of our lawyers.